claytonkreisel/wpdb-tools/README.md

-  /* Build a more complex WHERE clause for the update that includes custom operators and comparisons */
+  /* Build a more complex WHERE clause for the update that includes custom operators and comparisons */ /*
+  Provide an array of arrays that will build the WHERE clause of your query
+  @params key(required) - The column name
+  @params value(required) - The value you are comparing against
+  @params compare(optional) - The comparison operator (=, !=, <, >, <=, >=, LIKE, %LIKE%, %LIKE, LIKE%, BETWEEN, NOT BETWEEN, IN, NOT IN).
+Defaults to "=".
+  @params operator(optional) - The operator (AND or OR) that will connect this rule to the following rule.
+Only applies if there is another array in the set.
+Defaults to "AND".
+  */
   $your_new_table->update(
     [
       'longtext_column' => 'This is a line of new text to go into the cell',